Health Record (REQUIRED YEARLY)

 More information about immunization requirements and exemptions can be found on the Iowa Department of Public Health brochure.

 Medication Policy (Code No. 507.3)

 Any medication taken at school (prescribed and/or over the counter medicines) must be in the original container and kept in the nurse’s office.
 Parental written consent is needed requesting and authorizing school personnel to administer the medicine at school.

 Prescription and non-prescription medications may be administered at school when medically necessary by completing the permission form and returning it along with appropriately packaged medication to your child’s school.

 With the necessary authorizations, students may carry and self-administer asthma or other airway constricting disease medication.

 The Iowa Department of Health requires a dental screening for all students no earlier than age 3 but prior to age 6 or enrollment in first grade and prior to enrollment in high school.

 Kindergarten Vision Card

-The vision card linked below is a required card to turn into the school as of the 2014-2015 school year.
+The vision card linked below is a required card to turn into the school.
 Please have your doctor fill out the vision card and submit it to the school nurse.